voltrb/docs/en/docs/README.md

 | models          | Classes that manage data, permissions, validations, and business logic |
 | views           | html files that are rendered on the browser to show the app      |

-The next sections of the doc's will take you through each of the parts of components before covering components in more detail.
+The following sections will take you through components in more detail.